RonanMc99/coachs-plan/README.md

 ![Blog image](https://user-images.githubusercontent.com/51950969/99879819-332e5600-2c07-11eb-9dfe-98a142be7674.png)

 ## Pages
 The pages app contains any static pages required on the site, such as 'home', 'contact' and 'profile'.
-These are a mix of function and Class-based views.
+These pages use a combination of function and class-based views to render content.

 ## Plans
 ![Plan Image](https://user-images.githubusercontent.com/51950969/99880353-c61cbf80-2c0a-11eb-94f0-d7d05706e52b.png)

 The pages app oulines the main structure in terms of models.
 - Coach represents the plan's author.
-- Plan is the plan itself, and includes such fields as description and image, but the extensible nature of Django means that additional fields can easily be added e.g. for unlimited scalability of text sections, activities or downloadable documents
+- Plan is the plan itself, and includes such fields as description and image, but the extensible nature of Django means that additional fields can easily be added e.g. for unlimited scalability, by adding additional text sections, videos, activities or downloadable pdf documents
 - Sections are the high-level plan breakdown and could represent, for example, a set of activites to complete in one week
 - Activites are the information and tasks that the coach can set e.g. complete a food diary or a sleep journal
 - Examples are provided to allow the coach to upload a pre-completed worksheet as an example to the user